rackerlabs/technical-blog/_posts/2014-04-16-rolling-deployments-with-ansible-and-cloud-load-balancers.markdown

 $ ansible-playbook app-deploy.yaml
 {% endhighlight %}

-### Final Thoughts
+### Final thoughts

-I'll repeat the same concerns Ken did regarding your applications:
+I'll repeat the same concerns that Ken did regarding your applications:

 1. Does your app have an integrated versioning/cache-busting approach?
 2. Are your app-servers stateless or do they require sticky sessions?